County Borough of Leeds: 1920 extension

 In 1919 the city council sought another extension, this time to the south, by taking in the parish of Middleton from Hunslet Rural District.
-The boundary change took effect on 1 April 1920, and Middleton formed a 17th ward, electing 3 councillors and 1 alderman to the city council, which was increased in size accordingly.
+The boundary change was granted by the Leeds Corporation Act 1919 (9 & 10 Geo.
+5. c. liii) and took effect on 1 April 1920, and Middleton formed a 17th ward, electing three councillors and pne alderman to the city council, which was increased in size accordingly.
 The parish of Middleton was abolished, with its area added to the existing parish of Hunslet.
 The extra territory was acquired by the county borough for a major scheme of council housing, the construction of which commenced almost immediately.
 On 1 April 1925 the five parishes in the county borough were united into a single parish of Leeds.

 1928 extension

 In 1927 Leeds Corporation promoted a bill to add further areas to the city, namely Gildersome Urban District, and parts of the rural districts of Hunslet, Tadcaster and Wharfedale (the parishes of Adel cum Eccup, Alwoodley, Austhorpe – except for a detached part – and Templenewsham).
-The Leeds Corporation Act 1927, as passed, omitted Gildersome and most of Austhorpe from the area added to Leeds.
+The Leeds Corporation Act 1927 (17 & 18 Geo.
+5. c. ci), as passed, omitted Gildersome and most of Austhorpe from the area added to Leeds.
 The extension, which took effect on 1 April 1928 added approximately 7131 acres to the county borough.
 The area added comprised the parishes of Adel cum Eccup and Alwoodley to the north, and Templenewsham with 206 acres from the parish of Austhorpe to the east.

 In 1930 the wards of the county borough were redrawn, necessitating a general election of the entire city council.
-Twenty-six wards were created, each returning 3 councillors and 1 alderman.
+Twenty-six wards were created, each returning three councillors and one alderman.
 The membership of the council was increased from 68 (51 councillors and 17 aldermen) to 104 (78 councillors and 26 aldermen).
 The twenty-six wards were as follows: